Climate of Moscow

-Moscow has a warm-summer humid continental climate (Köppen climate classification Dfb) with warm to hot summers and long, cold, winters.
-Typical high temperatures in the warm months of June, July and August are around 20 °C, but during heat waves, which can occur anytime from May to September, daytime temperature highs often top 23 °C sometimes one or two weeks.
+Moscow has a warm-summer humid continental climate (Köppen climate classification Dfb, Trewartha Dcbo) with warm to hot summers and long, cold, winters.
+Typical high temperatures in the warm months of June, July and August are around 20 °C, but during heat waves, which can occur anytime from May to September, daytime temperature highs often top 23 °C sometimes for one or two weeks.
 In the winter, temperatures normally drop to approximately -20 °C, though there can be periods of warmth with temperatures rising above -5 °C. Summer lasts from mid-May to the beginning of September, and winter lasts from the beginning of November to the end of March.
 Humidity is high year-round, although it is lowest during the spring months.

 More extreme continental climates at the same latitude- such as parts of Eastern Canada or Siberia- have much colder winters than Moscow, suggesting that there is still significant moderation from the Atlantic Ocean despite the fact that Moscow is far from the sea.